AaronMcHale/web-router/README.md

 ## Networks

 The following networks are always available.
-Services from other docker projects can join these networks, and must do so to use the relevant service.
+Services from other docker projects can join these networks, and must do so if they want to use and be available to the relevant service.

-Note that a Docker Compose project must add the networks to its `docker-compose` file, setting them as `external`.
+Note that a Docker Compose project must add the networks they want to join to their Compose file and setting each network as `external`.
 An example is provided below the table.

 | Network name | Purpose |
 | ------------ | ------- |